apache/amoro/docs/admin-guides/managing-optimizers.md

 {{< /hint >}}

-An example for yarn-pre-job mode:
+An example for yarn-per-job mode:

 ```yaml
 containers: